…

 In very large measure it is the same as budget bike experiments like BT Humble’s Budget Bike and Steve’s Bike of Doom (both of which I’ve pointed to before).
 Choosing a cheap-and-cheerful bike for lightweight, fair-weather commuting is a not a dumb idea.
 Apart from anything else, it gives a non-cyclist an easy entrée into regular cycling.
 Who cares if all they ever do is slowly roll a few kilometres to work on pleasant days?
 Maybe they will take it further, maybe they won’t.

-But it turns out to be a rather smart idea, because the Aldi generic brand folding bike that sold for $199 is actually a re-badged Dahon.
-By way of comparison, in this country the very cheapest “branded” Dahon bike will set you back about $350-$375.
-That looks like a bargain to me.
+But it actually turns out to be a rather smart idea, because the Aldi generic brand folding bike that sold for $199 is actually a re-badged Dahon.
+By way of comparison, in this country the very cheapest "branded" Dahon bike will set you back about $350-$375.
+Talk about value!

 Of course, critics may claim that cut-price supermarket bikes take business away from small local bike shops.
 Maybe.
 But someone who is going to fork out $199 for a supermarket bike probably isn’t ready for what most bike shops have on offer anyway.
 And although they probably hate working on them, some of these supermarket bikes will end up in bike shops for repair—by which time the owner is a convert and the bike shop has a new sales prospect for accessories or parts or even a whole new bike.